evibuilder/Spoing/README.txt

 Welcome to Spoing!

-use A/D to move either ball or spring left/right use shift to swithc between ball and spring
+use A/D to move either ball or spring left/right use shift to switch between ball and spring press R at anytime to respawn, but it will cost you a life

 	As the ball:

 The ball cannot jump by itself.
 However, if you land the ball on top of the spring, it will bounce it up.

-When in the vicinity of the spring press E to use the spring as a swing.
+When close to and below the spring press E to use the spring as a swing.
-	you can use A/D to increase momentum you can use W/S to increase/decrease length of spring you can use SPACE to let launch ball
+	you can use A/D to increase momentum you can use W/S to increase/decrease length of spring you can use SPACE to release ball

 	As the spring:

 The spring jumps by itself.
 However, you can hold down SPACE to "charge up" the jump and launch the spring